 The only reliable way to detect marijuana use involves a blood test.
 Special swabs are being developed to test for THC in the saliva of a person.
 Such tests, however, aren’t 100 percent reliable and they don’t always pinpoint actual impairment.

-One very important thing to keep in mind that traces of marijuana can linger in the blood long after the use.
+One very important thing to keep in mind is that traces of marijuana can linger in the blood long after use.
 Thus, even if a person isn’t impaired on the road, a blood test could still be positive for marijuana.

 How Can a Police Officer Tell if You’ve Used Marijuana?